 Hinduism, as with Christianity, has seen its share of questionable teachers.
 While there are a handful of respectable groups, the one movement we highly recommend is the Ramakrishna Order, named after the Hindu saint Sri Ramakrishna (1836-1886) and popularized by his chief disciple Swami Vivekananda (1863-1902).
 This order promotes the Vedanta philosophy and embraces an interfaith approach.
-Managed by educated, respected Hindu monastics who maintain a high degree of integrity, they also serve as ministers of its various centers located throughout the world.
+Managed by educated, respected Hindu monastics who maintain the highest degree of integrity, they also serve as ministers of its various centers located throughout the world.
 I began visiting the Vedanta Society of Southern California in around 1975, and so my recommendation is from personal experience.

 We generally shun referrals to hatha yoga teachers.
 Hatha yoga is a relatively superficial practice that focuses too much on the body.
 Practice deeper meditation techniques in order to transcend all identification with the body.

 – opens in a new windowRamakrishna Order [the main center in India]